A Survey on Large Language Model-Based Game Agents: Discussion and Open Challenges

 \subsection{Reasoning Mechanism}

-Reasoning in LLMGAs is not merely about producing intermediate thoughts, but about ensuring that those thoughts improve decision quality (§\ref{sec:reasoning}).
-Prompting strategies such as chain-of-thought, structural reasoning, and feedback reasoning highlight recurring challenges: reasoning should avoid error propagation and remain consistent across steps.
-Training paradigms such as supervised fine-tuning, reinforcement learning, and preference optimization strengthen these abilities by grounding reasoning in experience and feedback.
+Reasoning in LLMGAs is not merely about generating intermediate thoughts, but also ensuring that these thoughts lead to correct decisions (§\ref{sec:reasoning}).
+To answer Q1, we categorize existing approaches into instruction-guided reasoning and fine-tuning–based reasoning enhancement.
+Instruction-guided reasoning highlights recurring challenges: reasoning should avoid error propagation and remain consistent across steps.
+In comparison, fine-tuning approaches improve reasoning abilities by grounding reasoning in experience and feedback.
 Despite these advances, a fundamental limitation remains: current approaches rely on narrow forms of feedback or numeric rewards.
 Multi-path reasoning improves robustness by exploring diverse reasoning trajectories, yet it provides no learning signal about which paths are preferable or why.
 Reflective reasoning enables self-correction across episodes but remains coarse-grained, offering post-hoc summaries rather than actionable, step-level feedback.
 Process Reward Models (PRMs) attempt to provide this supervision by assigning stepwise rewards, but rely heavily on costly human annotation or handcrafted heuristics, making feedback sparse, rigid, and poorly aligned with the linguistic nature of reasoning.